4 Best Types of User-Generated Content for Brands (Ranked)

 The challenge?
 Getting that authentic, customer content at scale without sacrificing quality.

-Skincare in particular is such a competitive industry.
-Having a high volume of creator content is an absolutely must-do.
+The beauty industry is competitive.
+That's the ultimate understatement.
+That's also why having a high volume of creator content is an absolute must-do.
 Quality is also crucial when competition is so fierce.

 Our advanced matchmaking algorithm is especially useful for skincare brands.
 That's because we match brands and creators based on 250+ unique, first-party data points.
-For example, our platform can match your brand with influencers based on skin conditions, skin type and preferred beauty products.
+For example, our platform can match your brand with beauty and makeup influencers based on skin conditions, skin type and preferred beauty products.

 Since you only get matched with vetted micro-influencers from our network, your products always get into the hands of people that actively want to post about your brand.
 With Statusphere, brands get guaranteed content from authentic creators at scale.